ChrisHal/PTU2BIN/README.txt

 USAGE
 Windows: Double-click "convertPTUs.py" -> all PTU files that are found in sub-directories will be converted.

 Linux: In terminal, change to the directory where convertPTUs.py is located.
   Start the conversion using the command "python convertPTUs.py"

+All OSs:
+  To convert a single file:

+  PTU2BIN <infile> <outfile> [<channel #>]

+  <infile> must be in PTU format.
+If <outfile> has extension ".ibw" a Igor
+  binary file is written, otherwise a BIN file.
+For historical reasons, by default channel # 2 in the PTU file is evaluated.
+This can be overwritten by giving the number of the desired channel as the 3rd agument.
+  Numbers <=0 indicate that all channels should be used.